gabor6502/elan-site/README.md

 # Personal Website (React.js, Boostrap, Zustand)

-## Branches
+## Branch note
-- `main`: the intended release for prod
+This is a build of the static site intended for github pages.
+While the backend is being tested and deployed, the contact feature is disabled.
-- `pre_release`: while the backend is being tested and deployed, the contact feature is disabled.
-A build of the static website is then deployed to github pages.
-See workflows for more info.
+Future (i.e. very soon!) releases will not be using github pages.

 ## Brief
 Development repo for a personal website that acts as a bio/portfolio for myself and facilitates contact requests.